 In more recent times, Oita’s stone culture originally centred around religion developed into a highly skilled if more profane, functional art epitomised by the elegant stone bridges still found spanning rivers and gorges throughout Oita.
 In Beppu, skills have also been perfected in bamboo, which is dexterously woven into the most intricate designs, some practical and some abstract, that are sought by Japanese and overseas art collectors.
 Hita is famed for its Onta-yaki pottery with its signature, folk-art design.

 Festivals seemingly occur somewhere in Japan throughout the year.
-Oita has its fair share from the grand spectacles of Nakatsu Gion, Oita Tanabata and Tsukumi Minato festivals; though the historical re-enactments of Usuki Takeyoi and Hita Tenryo; to the charming Himeshima Bon-odori and Kunisaki Peninsula’s Shujo-onie.
-World-renowned pianist Martha Argerich’s Meeting Point in Beppu is a recent addition to the roster of festivals.
+Oita has its fair share from the grand spectacles of Nakatsu Gion, Oita Tanabata and Tsukumi Minato festivals; though the historical re-enactments of Usuki Takeyoi and Hita Tenryo; to the charming Himeshima Bon-odori and Kunisaki Peninsula’s Shujo-Onie.
+World-renowned pianist Martha Argerich’s Meeting Point in Beppu is a firm annual favourite.
 On the theme of music, Toshiko Akiyoshi, a pianist, composer and bandleader who has been inducted into the American Jazz Hall of Fame, spent her formative years in Beppu; and Drum Tao, the internationally acclaimed and flamboyantly energetic drumming group, has made its home in Taketa.

-Unless they find their livelihood in the fishing or shipping industry, locals rarely mention the sea even though their prefecture has a coastline stretching for 759km.
+Unless they find their livelihood in the fishing or shipping industry, locals rarely mention the sea even though their prefecture has a coastline stretching for 775 kilometres (482 miles).
 But, given that Oita has such a richly varied landscape with over a quarter of its land area designated as national parks perhaps this oversight is understandable.

 Mountains both literally and figuratively top Oita’s landscape with Kuzumi-san, Sobo-san, Tsurumi-dake and Yufu-dake just some of the mountains that provide glorious backdrops to vistas from afar or, for the energetically inclined, panoramas of all around from their peaks.
 Picturesque highlands and valleys add further to a scenery that is mostly verdant with forests, orchards and arable land.
 With so much choice it is hard to single out any single view but Yabakei has long been known locally for its glorious valley scenery, while Bungo-Ono has been recognised as a Geo Park for its richly diverse geology, including spectacular gorges and waterfalls.